 Flea allergies are one of the most common allergies among German Shepherds.

-When a flea bites your German Shepherd’s skin, their immune system reacts immediately, trying to fight off the newly found threat.
+When a flea bites your German Shepherd’s, their immune system reacts immediately, trying to fight off the newly found threat.

 This may lead to large red spots on the skin, which are inflamed and highly noticeable.
-In some cases, the dog may even lose its fur in the areas where it was bitten.
+In some cases, a dog may lose its fur in the areas where they were bitten.

-The spot of the flea bite also itches, which may lead to additional discomfort and irritation.
+The spot of the flea bite also itches, which may tempt your dog to chew or scratch which may lead to additional discomfort and irritation.

 The best way to prevent flea allergies for your German Shepherd is by keeping your yard and home free from fleas.

-You may also ask your vet to recommend a prescription deterrent to prevent stray fleas from biting your dog.
+You may also ask your vet to recommend a prescription deterrent to prevent stray fleas from targeting your dog.

-Alternatively, you can opt for over-the-counter sprays and topical solutions.
+Alternatively, you can opt for over-the-counter sprays or homeopathic solutions such as essential oils.

 When exposed to pollen, a dog’s immune system may react to it as a threat, therefore fighting back through an allergic reaction.
 This type of allergy usually occurs in the fall or summer.

-Although pollen allergies are pretty rare in the dog world, German Shepherds are affected by pollen more than the other breeds.
+Pollen allergies in dogs aren’t rare but, German Shepherds are affected by pollen more than the other breeds.

 Pollen allergies are genetic, and they may be passed down from one dog generation to the next.